 - Dattatreya Square

-This was the main square where we ended up spending a considerable amount of time.
-It is also, termed as Basantpur Chowk and has a collection of temples and royal homes.
-From Palaces to royal baths and interesting tales, this square was my favorite among the four that we visited.
-Sharing some of my favorite parts of this square of Bhaktapur.
+This is the main square where we ended up spending a considerable amount of time.
+Designed for the royalty, Durbar Square of Bhaktapur has a collection of temples and royal homes.
+Let’s see the various points of interest in this square of Bhaktapur.

 Quite like the Taleju Bell of Patan, there is one in Basantpur as well.
 This one faces the Taleju temple within the Palace and was rung twice a day to honor the family Goddess Taleju.
 The temple around it used to be called the Batsala temple and that as you can see, no longer exists.
 The bell has a very comical tale to it – they say that the dogs used to bark every time that it was rung.
 Naturally, it got the name “Barking Dog Bell”.

-This is one section of the blog where I cannot treat you to visual pictures.
-Visiting this section was an absolute treat and if I had the time, I would have to spend a lot of it here.
+Visiting this section was an absolute treat.
 Every nook and corner of the temple were elaborately carved with colors and gold.
 The small shrines and the various pillars around here were just stunning.
 A lot of damage is evident but there has been a lot of work done to make it functional for all the Hindus, especially during their festival.

 The one section that I distinctly remember visiting this temple was the kitchen area.
 I am unsure of whether this was the temple kitchen or the royal kitchen but it sure had a low ceiling.
 There wasn’t anything unusual either but it was the sheer journey of bowing low through those intricate doors and narrow passages that have this section stuck in my head!